Environmental Policy and Management (EM)

 EM305: The Economics of Environmental Management

 This course will focus on environmental policy analysis from the perspective of economics and management.
-Students will examine the economic concepts of efficiency, valuation criteria, instrument design, and cost analysis.
-Particular attention will be paid to the application of economic principles and related techniques to support decision making and policy in pursuit of sustainable development.
+You will examine the economic concepts of efficiency, valuation criteria, instrument design, and cost analysis.
+Particular attention will be paid to the application of economic principles and related techniques to support decision making in pursuit of environmental policy at the global, federal, and state levels.

 Quarter Credit Hours: 6 | Prerequisite: MM207